AJ-Ianozi/getada/readme.md

 ## How to get it?
 Easiest way is to download the latest .zip, extract it, and run it.

-If you want to build it, you can also clone this repository, `cd` to the directory, then build it with `alr build` in Alire.
+If you want to build it, you can also clone this repository, `cd` to the directory, then build it with `alr update && alr build` in Alire.

 ### On MacOS
 If you're running on MacOS, and you get a message about the program not being verified, then run the following command on the extracted `getada` binary before attempting to run it.
 E.g.: